Systems-Theory-in-Systems-Biology/EPI/docs/source/welcome.rst

 ------------

 | Derive your model from :py:class:`epi.core.model.Model` and implement the abstract functions :py:meth:`~epi.core.model.Model.forward` and :py:meth:`~epi.core.model.Model.jacobian`.
-| You also need to define the parameter sampling limits and the central parameter.
-This is done by implementing the functions :py:meth:`~epi.core.model.Model.getParamSamplingLimits` and :py:meth:`~epi.core.model.Model.getcentral_param`.
-| The last requirement is to define the data and parameter Dimension, data_dim and param_dim.
+| You also need to define the data and parameter Dimension, :py:attr:`~epi.core.model.Model.data_dim` and :py:attr:`~epi.core.model.Model.param_dim` as class attributes or property methods.

 .. code-block:: python

-   # my_model.py

     import jax.numpy as jnp

     from epi.core.model import Model

     class MyModel(Model):

         param_dim = N # The dimension of a parameter point data_dim = M # The dimension of a data point

         def forward(self, param):
             return jnp.array(...)

-      def getParamSamplingLimits(self):
-         return jnp.array([[-1.,1.], [-101.1, 13.4],...]) # [[upper_bound_dim1,lower_bound_dim1],...]

-      def getcentral_param(self):
-         return jnp.array([0.5, -30.0,...])

         def jacobian(self, param):
             return jnp.array(...)

 To evaluate the model and infer the parameter distribution, call:

 .. code-block:: python

-   from epi.core.sampling import inference from my_model import MyModel
+    from epi.core.inference import inference

+    from my_model import MyModel

+    central_param = np.array([0.5, -1.5, ...])
+    param_limits = np.array([[0.0, 1.0], [-3.0, 0.0], ...])

-   model = MyModel()
+    model = MyModel(central_param, param_limits)
-   inference(model=model, dataPath="my_data.csv")
+    inference(model=model, data="my_data.csv")

-The file :file:`my_data.csv` has to contain the data in csv format with :code:`seperator=,` in the format
+The parameter :py:attr:`data` can be a numpy-2d-array or a PathLike object, which leads to a csv file.
+In the shown case, the csv file :file:`my_data.csv` has to contain the data in the format

 .. code-block:: text

-   # my_data.csv

     datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN
     datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN
     datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN
     ...
     datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN

-which corresponds to a matrix with the shape `nSamples x data_dim`.
+which corresponds to a matrix with the shape :py:attr:`nSamples` x :py:attr:`data_dim`.
+More available options and parameters for the :py:mod:`~epi.core.inference` method can be found in the documentation.
-The parameter dataPath defaults to `Data/<ModelName>/<ModelName>Data.csv`.
-The other parameters `num_runs`, `num_walkers`, `num_steps`, `numProcesses` have fixed defaults.
-The results are written to three files:
+Most importantly the inference can be done with grid based methods (dense grids, sparse grids) or sampling methods (mcmc).

+The results are stored in the locations

-* `./Applications/<ModelName>/OverallParams.csv`
+* :file:`./Applications/<ModelName>/.../OverallParams.csv`
-* `./Applications/<ModelName>/OverallSimResults.csv`
+* :file:`./Applications/<ModelName>/.../OverallSimResults.csv`
-* `./Applications/<ModelName>/OverallDensityEvals.csv`
+* :file:`./Applications/<ModelName>/.../OverallDensityEvals.csv`

-and contain the sampled parameters, the corresponding data points obtained from the model forward pass and the corresponding density evaluation.
+and contain the sampled parameters or grid points, the corresponding data points obtained from the model forward pass and the corresponding density evaluation.

 .. note::

    Please read the documentation for our :doc:`Examples </examples>`.

-..
-TODO: move this ?

-..
-You can also derive your model from

-.. * :py:class:`~epi.core.model.JaxModel`: The jacobian of your forward method is automatically calculated.
-Use jax.numpy instead of numpy for the forward method implementation!
-.. * :py:class:`~epi.core.model.SBMLModel`: The complete model is derived from the given sbml file.
-You don't need to define the Model manually.

-..
-Optionally you can also inherit, and implement the abstract functions from

-.. * :py:class:`~epi.core.model.ArtificialModelInterface`: This allows you to check if the inversion algorithm is working for your model using the function :py:meth:`~epi.core.model.Model.test`.

-.. * :py:class:`~epi.core.model.VisualizationModelInterface`: This allows you to plot the results of the data inference using the function :py:meth:`~epi.core.model.Model.plot`.

-.. .. warning:: TODO: The functions plot and test may not exist yet!!!